melanchall/drywetmidi/Docs/articles/tools/Quantizer.md

 Press any key to exit...
 ```

-So all works as expected, middle note is not quantized since it's too far from grid times.
+So all works as expected, the middle note is not quantized since it's too far from grid times.